sunithasomanna/ODIM/README.md

         ```
         python3 odim-controller.py --rmnode kubernetes --config \
         /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml
         ```

-    4. Log in to each cluster node and remove the deleted node details from all the configuration files inside `/opt/nginx/servers`.

-    5. Run the following commands on the removed cluster node only:
-        ```
-        sudo systemctl stop keepalived
-        ```

-        ```
-        sudo systemctl stop nginx
-        ```

-    6. Run the following commands on the remaining cluster nodes:

-        ```
-        sudo systemctl restart nginx
-        ```

 2. To scale down the resource aggregator deployments, run the following command on the deployment node: